Mradulverma06/nftCreator/README.md

 The 'Nftcreator' contract provides two main functions:

-1. `createnft`: Creates a new NFT with the specified owner and IPFS metadata.
+1. createnft: Creates a new NFT with the specified owner and IPFS metadata.
-2. `getnft`: Retrieves the details of an NFT by its unique identifier.
+2. getnft: Retrieves the details of an NFT by its unique identifier.

 Features